ezh247467/CSE151A-Group-Project/README.md

 Our ground truth in our data was garnered from Stock Fish evaluations, which is the most advanced chess evaluation system.
 #### Training the Model
 We started by splitting our data into an 80:20 ratio, 80 percent training with 20 percent testing.
 Then we ran our linear regression on the model.
 We will then do k-fold cross validation in order to validate our linear regression.

+## Conclusion
+#### First Model
+After viewing the graphical data, we have concluded that the linear regression model is not ideal.<br>
+In order to improve said model, we are planning to use a neural network to try and achieve a better MSE.